UMR-CNRM/snowtools/doc/source/misc/surfex.rst

 ^^^^^^^^^^^^^^^^^^
 Here you can find long name for a part of these variables (alphabetical order for shortname).
-RQ: If short name ends by _VEG, it means that this is a prognostic variable also used in PREP files
+RQ: If short name ends by _VEG, it means that this is a prognostic variable also used in PREP files In order to give easier names, SNOWAGE and SNOWHEAT are not "real" SURFEX variables but copy from SAG_VEG and HSN_VEG.

 - ASN_VEG = Snow albedo
 - DRAIN_ISBA = Subsurface_runoff_flux (kg/m2)